Gender Identity Skills Training (GIST) Kilkenny - 5th & 6th March 2025

 Day 1 Wednesday 5th of March 2025

-This presentation will highlight the current Irish healthcare pathways for both adults and young people who experience gender incongruence.
-Including information on the Treatment Abroad Scheme and Cross Border Directive
+This presentation will provide a platform for the coming 2 days.
+It will focus on the rules for the conference, respectful language, transgender definitions and communication.
+It will also highlight the current Irish healthcare pathways for both adults and young people who experience gender incongruence, including information on the Treatment Abroad Scheme and Cross Border Directive.

 • Dr Anne Kehoe Chartered Clinical Psychologist Ireland